leonlinsx/minimal-mistakes/_posts/2017-07-24-banking-knowledge-base.md

 \* *Note: this is a backdated post from a framework I used in the past, edited for brevity*

 Back when I was leaving investment banking I wanted to reflect on what I'd learnt.
 Partially because of that, I put together a list of topics that I thought a junior banker should aim to be familiar with during their time there.
 The list is neither meant to be comprehensive, nor do I think you can be an expert at all the areas after just a few years.
-Admittedly I've already forgotten some of the intricacies in areas below.
+Admittedly I've already forgotten some of the areas below.
 However, I still believe it is helpful for reference.
 The list is below:

 ### Finance related
   * Overview of what IB is